famouswolfe/MERN_Shopping_List/README.md

 # MERN_Shopping_List

-A simple MERN shopping list
+A simple shopping list built using the MERN stack (Mongo, Express, React, Node).

 To use: